Your Morning After Pill Guide: Where to Get It, When to Take it, Price and More

 Does the morning after pill affect periods?

-• Often women have their periods as usual after taking the morning after pill, but the hormone within the pill can disrupt this occasionally, bringing it forward or delaying it slightly.
+- Often people who menstruate have their periods as usual after taking the morning after pill, but the hormone within the pill can disrupt this occasionally, bringing it forward or delaying it slightly.

 When should you avoid the morning after pill?